vnt-github/cs238p/lectures/9_interrupts_and_system_calls.md

 - why do we also have DPL in each entry in the IDT if we already have it in GDT entries?
     - the reason is to protect interrupt themselves.
     - user code can't invoke page fault interrupt(INT 14).
+        - user trying to call any interrupt besides system call will get **GENERAL PROTECTION FAULT** exception which is **interrupt vector 13**.
     - normally this DPL in IDT is set to zero, so user can't can't call the above interrupt 14.
     - other interrupts like division by zero, async interrupts are done by hardware with Privilege level 0 so they still pass through.